-Consent to uses of CPNI: Under federal law, you have a right, and Alaska Communications has a duty, to protect the confidentiality of certain personal information that we obtain solely as a result of providing you telecommunications servcies.
+Consent to uses of CPNI: Under federal law, you have a right, and Alaska Communications has a duty, to protect the confidentiality of certain personal information that we obtain solely as a result of providing you telecommunications services.
 This information, called CPNI, includes information that relates to the quantity, technical configuration, types, destination, location, and amount of your use of our services that you utilize, and related information on your bills.
 Your name, address, and telephone number are not CPNI.

 We may use your CPNI to provide information to emergency personnel, protect you or others from fraudulent, abusive or unlawful use of our services, to protect Alaska Communications’ rights or property, or to comply with any law or legal process.
 We may use CPNI to try to win back former customers in accordance with the law.
 We may also use CPNI to offer new plans, terms and conditions, upgrades, and new or additional products, accessories and services related to existing services you have with ACS.
 Your approval for us to use your CPNI may enhance our ability to offer products and services tailored to your needs.
-By signing our Wireless Voice and Data Service Agreement or Home Internet Service Agreement, you consent to the use of your CPNI by us or our authorized agents in email, text messaging, regular mail, or other reasonable means to contact your to advise you about our Services or products or service-related or account issues.
+By signing our Home Internet Service Agreement, you consent to the use of your CPNI by us or our authorized agents in email, text messaging, regular mail, or other reasonable means to contact your to advise you about our Services or products or service-related or account issues.

 Your consent remains valid until we receive notice that you wish to withdraw it, which you can do at any time by changing your preference on our website form (click on the link above) or by calling us at 1-800-808-8083.
-In addition, you may opt out of receiving marketing-related emails by following the "Unsubscribe" instruction (found at the bottom of the email), or by contacting a customer service representative toll-free at 1-800-808-8083.
-You may opt out of receiving marketing-related text message solicitations from Alaska Communications by clicking the "unsubscribe" or "stop" feature at the end of the text message, or by calling a customer service representative toll-free at 1-800-808-8083.
+In addition, you may opt-out of receiving marketing-related emails by following the "Unsubscribe" instruction (found at the bottom of the email), or by contacting a customer service representative toll-free at 1-800-808-8083.
+You may opt-out of receiving marketing-related text message solicitations from Alaska Communications by clicking the "unsubscribe" or "stop" feature at the end of the text message, or by calling a customer service representative toll-free at 1-800-808-8083.
 ACS will always honor your choices as to the use and disclosure of CPNI.
 Please note that your withdrawal of consent will not affect the status of any services you currently receive from ACS.

 We restrict the use of this information by our affiliated entities, in accordance with the law, for purposes of providing services to you or offering other ACS products and services.
 We do not allow third parties to use or disclose CPNI for any other purposes, except as required by law, and we require the third party to implement adequate safeguards to protect the confidentiality of CPNI.